Wednesday, February 24, 2021

 The takeaway for Joel Stebbins' determination of migrating bird heights via telescopes in 1905 is that the University of Illinois astronomy professor devised and tested, in collaboration with University of Illinois zoology professor Frederic Walton Carpenter, a method for calculating migrating bird heights, against the bright backdrop of the lunar disk, by establishing each bird's parallactic angle via two telescopes stationed 10 feet apart.

-Illustration shows angles, axes and planes for computing migrating bird height, with B=bird, H=bird's height above ground, O=observer on east-west line, W=west, x=east, y=north; J. Stebbins, "A Method of Determining the Heights of Migrating Birds," Popular Astronomy (February 1906), page 68: Public Domain, via HathiTrust
+Illustration shows angles, axes and planes for computing migrating bird height, with B=bird, H=bird's height above ground, O=observer on east-west line, W=west, x=east, y=north; J. Stebbins, "A Method of Determining the Heights of Migrating Birds," Popular Astronomy (February 1906), page 68: Public Domain, Google-digitized, via HathiTrust

 Acknowledgment